 But, actually, a fuller story lies in Kaiser Permanente’s genesis in the small hospitals that founding physician Sidney Garfield built in the early part of his career.

-In the competition, architects have been asked to dream up a model for a community health center with many of the features of a larger KP hospital, including surgery, emergency, laboratory, and pharmacy.
+In the competition, architects have been asked to dream up a model for a community health center with many of the features of a larger Kaiser Permanente hospital, including surgery, emergency, laboratory, and pharmacy.
 The small hospital will leverage the newest diagnostic, treatment, and communications tools for outpatient and inpatient basic and acute care — all in one cutting edge hospital.

 The key for planners is to find a set of design concepts that will balance the latest in technology with a humanistic approach in providing efficient, affordable, and high quality care.
-The “hospital” will create a place to encourage and nurture a healthy lifestyle for KP’s members and the community at large.
+The “hospital” will create a place to encourage and nurture a healthy lifestyle for Kaiser Permanente’s members and the community at large.

 Garfield’s ability to keep 11,000 Los Angeles Aqueduct workers healthy improved greatly as the men came in for routine checkups instead of waiting until they were really sick.
 His other initial foray into prevention was direct: To reduce head injuries and nail punctures, he went to the job sites and lectured the workers about pounding down nails and then inspected tunnels for dangerous shoring.

-Garfield eventually built three hospitals in the desert, equipping them with air conditioning — the latest technology — and newly invented venetian blinds.
+Garfield eventually built 3 hospitals in the desert, equipping them with air conditioning — the latest technology — and newly invented venetian blinds.
 He furnished the wards with soothing color schemes, flower containers, and personal radios to elevate patients’ moods.

-Garfield’s three hospitals were far flung — the first at Desert Center, another at the east end of the aqueduct at Parker Dam, and the third at the Imperial Dam near Yuma, Arizona.
+Garfield’s 3 hospitals were far flung — the first at Desert Center, another at the east end of the aqueduct at Parker Dam, and the third at the Imperial Dam near Yuma, Arizona.
 He staffed each with a physician, and he zipped back and forth by car across 100-mile stretches of desert to perform surgery.

 Garfield’s next project was to refurbish and outfit a rundown 35-bed facility for Henry Kaiser’s workers on the Grand Coulee Dam project in Mason City, Washington.
 The union was excited when Garfield promised air conditioning, but Kaiser’s son Edgar, who was running the project, said no. (Garfield installed it anyway, paying for it out of his pocket; a slightly annoyed Kaiser reimbursed him).